ilnprj/UserInterfaceSystem/README.md

 #### UIS (User Interface System)
-##### Plug-in to automate the transition between windows in the application.
+##### Plugin to automate the transition between windows in the application.
 All that remains is to write the logic inside the interface windows themselves.
 [Download Last Version UnityPackage](https://github.com/ilnprj/UserInterfaceSystem/blob/release/UIS_v1.0.2.unitypackage)

 ##### Features: